Affiliate links on Android Authority may earn us a commission. Learn more.

 Open the battery compartment and take out the batteries.
 Check the compartment terminals and the batteries for any white powder, discoloration, or rust.
 You might notice this with old batteries or any that are corroded or damaged in any way.
 Clean the battery compartment with a dry cloth to remove any residue and add fresh batteries to the remote.

 If the Samsung remote starts working, the batteries are the problem.
-Most Samsung smart TVs use AAA batteries, but don’t forget to check the battery compartment or the user manual to check what kind you need.
+Most Samsung smart TVs use AAA batteries, but remember to check the battery compartment or the user manual to see what kind you need.
 TV remotes don’t require a lot of power, but you might want to get long-lasting or rechargeable ones anyway to stop worrying about dying batteries.

 Reset the Samsung TV remote

 You can reset the remote in several different ways, depending on the TV model.
-Remove the batteries from the remote and hold the power button for at least eight seconds to reset it.
+One of the simplest ones is to remove the batteries from the remote and hold the power button for at least eight seconds to reset it.
 Add the batteries and check if the remote is now working correctly.

-On more recent Samsung smart TVs and remotes, press and hold the back button and the large circular Enter button for at least ten seconds to reset the remote to factory settings.
+On more recent Samsung smart TVs (2021 and newer), press and hold the back button and the large circular Enter button for at least ten seconds to reset the remote to factory settings.
 After resetting the remote, you will need to pair the remote with the TV again.
-Hold the remote close to the sensor, and press and hold the back button and the play/pause button simultaneously for five seconds or until the pairing notification pops up on the TV screen.
+Hold the remote close to the sensor (Samsung recommends one foot), and press and hold the back button and the play/pause button simultaneously for five seconds or until the pairing notification pops up on the TV screen.
 The remote should work again as expected after the pairing is complete.

 Check the network connection